home

 In another recent interview, Seidelman recalled that, in the mid 1970s, with her “anthropological” eye, “I started to see a kind of female character that fascinated me”.
 On Wren: “She goes about throwing herself into that world in narcissistic and self-destructive ways, perhaps, but she certainly does it with energy and courage.
 That was a side of her that I liked, and I wanted to make a film about that kind of character.”
 To capture this character, Seidelman employs a basically naturalistic, observational, neutral and functional style, neither too rough nor too affected.

 That style switched-up considerably in her subsequent film, the mainstream breakthrough of Desperately Seeking Susan (1985), with its touches of urban, “trading places” fairy tale and (thanks to screenwriter Leora Barish) Céline and Julie Go Boating remake/retake, and its intimations of the burgeoning “MTV aesthetic” of the era.
 But both films – as well as a few others in her subsequent career – focus the theme Seidelman identifies as “inventing yourself”.
-The idea reappears, under an extravagant guise, in the underrated Making Mr. Right (1987) – which, alas, cast her Hollywood career onto rockier ground, in the same historic year that the box-office “scandal” of Ishtar spelt the effective termination of Elaine May’s brilliant directorial work.
+The idea reappears, under an extravagant guise, in the underrated Making Mr Right (1987) – which, alas, cast her Hollywood career onto rockier ground, in the same historic year that the box-office “scandal” of Ishtar spelt the effective termination of Elaine May’s brilliant directorial work.

 In Smithereens, Wren essentially exists from one day to the next, sleeping wherever she can, once she has been locked out of her apartment for not paying the rent.
 As a main character, she isn’t relatable, and she isn’t even terribly likeable, she’s only out for what she can get – a sign of the early ‘80s punk times.
 Paul (Brad Rijn from several Larry Cohen movies of the time), a shy newcomer to NY who lives in a van, seems a relatively decent, nice guy; he helps Wren out and takes her in to his “abode” whenever she shows up – but she just as often ditches him, on alternate nights, for the sake of pursuing the “glamorous punk rock star” in her vicinity, Eric (musician-writer Richard Hell), who proves just as fickle, callow and exploitative as her.